sbeltran-dev/personal-projects/mid-complexity-projects/c-java-menu-system/README.md

 ## How to use it

 1. Enter these commands in the terminal:
-- Compiling the C file:
+- To compile the C file:
 ```
    gcc MenuProject.c -o MenuProject
 ```